kehantan/labbook/docs/protease_assay/product_std.rst

 **Procedure**

-*Prepare working buffer*

-#.
-Add 1 mL of stock buffer solution into 4 mL of distilled water, resulting in 200 mM of Tris-HCl buffer of pH 8.5.

 *Prepare AMC stock*

 #.
 Weight 10 mg (0.01 g) of AMC powder into a microcentrifuge tube.
 #.
 Add 1 mL of DMSO into the microcentrifuge tube.
-Final AMC stock concentration = 10 mg/mL.
+Final AMC stock solution concentration = 10 mg/mL (57,077.6256 uM).

+*Prepare working buffer*

+#.
+Add 1 mL of stock buffer solution into 4 mL of distilled water, resulting in 200 mM of Tris-HCl buffer of pH 8.5.

 *AMC Serial dilution*